 That some employees wanted to avoid contributing is not evidence per-se that the arrangement is not beneficial.
 The arguments raised in the literature in favor of government intervention show that individuals may not save even if it is in their benefit.
-More relevant is the finding that avoidance and saving at the minimum rate are correlated with the ex-ante analytical assessment of how desirable savings are.
+More relevant is the finding that avoidance and saving at the minimum rate are correlated with the ex ante analytical assessment of how desirable savings are.
 This indicates that most of those who did not start saving did so rationally.

 Among the main variables that affect the tendency to comply with the arrangement and to save at above minimum rates are the level of income, employment of the spouse and whether the spouse saves for a pension.
 These characteristics are consistent with the analysis of Brender (2010) which found that the mandatory pension arrangement has a particular negative effect on workers whose income is below the tax threshold and those whose spouses do not work.
 There is a large group of workers whose income remains low for most of their working lives and their spouses do not work.
 Since the NII pensions provide a reasonable solution for these workers during retirement, saving for retirement is not desirable for them.
 These workers are the vast majority of the mandatory pension's target group.
 Also, for workers who are temporarily under the tax threshold, saving for retirement is not beneficial in many cases until their wage rises sufficiently so that they can utilize the tax benefits.
 This study indicates that these workers view the mandatory pension as a burden that they would like to avoid.
-For most of the target group the findings do not support the arguments that attribute low pension savings to a lack of retirement planning or the desire to avoid õtransaction costsö that are incurred in the choice of a specific pension scheme and in the management of pension contributions.
+For most of the target group the findings do not support the arguments that attribute low pension savings to a lack of retirement planning or the desire to avoid "transaction costs" that are incurred in the choice of a specific pension scheme and in the management of pension contributions.
 If this were the cause of low (and insufficient) pension savings, it is likely that the introduction of the arrangement would have led to saving at the full rates (those that became mandatory only in 2014), already from the start.
-Saving at higher rates would also allow savers to receive better terms from pension savings (Whitehouse 2000, 2001).
+Saying at higher rates would also allow savers to receive better terms from pension saving institutions, an important factor in determining the long-term yield on savings (Whitehouse, 2000 and 2001).

-A arguably mitigating factor for the arrangementøs undesirability to employees is that most of the contribution is made by the employers.
-However, when we estimated the effect of the arrangement on the target groupøs wage growth during the 5 years since the arrangementøs initiation we found that more than 80 percent of the employer costs were shifted to the employees, on top of the direct employee contributions.
-Evaluations of the perceived "lost income" due to excessive pension savings based on the framework of Card and Ransom (2011), suggest that the negative effect of the arrangement on the permanent income of workers for whom it is not desirable is between one-third and 40 percent of the size of the pension contribution ó namely 6-7 percent of the employeesø income.51
+An arguably mitigating factor for the arrangement's undesirability to employees is that most of the contribution is made by the employers.
+However, when we estimated the effect of the arrangement on the target group's wage growth during the 5 years since the arrangement's initiation we found that the employer costs were shifted to the employees, on top of the direct employee contributions.
+Evaluations of the perceived "lost income" due to excessive pension savings based on the framework of Card and Ransom (2011), suggest that the negative effect of the arrangement on the permanent income of workers for whom it is not desirable is between one-third and 40 per cent of the size of the pension contribution - namely 4-5 per cent of the employees' income (excluding the severance pay insurance).